Minnesota COVID-19 cases increasing among long-term care residents and workers

 “It would be very facility-driven based on what is happening in their community and what is happening in their own facility,” Larson said.

-One statewide advocacy group for long-term care residents and their families strongly cautioned against any move to tighten visitor restrictions, arguing that family members serve a vital role in care during a pandemic and should be allowed access.
+The director of a statewide advocacy group for long-term care residents and their families strongly cautioned against any move to tighten visitor restrictions as “exactly the wrong thing to do.”

 She added, “The need for these families to get in to these facilities to monitor care has never been greater.”